coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 **Multiple Different Abilities:** Abilities such as an attack roll bonus or saving throw bonus and a spell-like function are not similar, and their values are simply added together to determine the cost.
-For items that do take up a space on a character's body each additional power not only has no discount but instead has a 50% increase in price.
+For items that do take up a space on a character’s body each additional power not only has no discount but instead has a 50% increase in price.

 **0-Level Spells:** When multiplying spell levels to determine value, 0-